openjdk/jdk/src/jdk.compiler/share/man/javac.md

     section of the `javadoc` command documentation.

 <a id="option-Xlint">`-Xlint`</a>
-:   Enables all lint warning categories.
-In this release, enabling all available
+:   Enables recommended lint warning categories.
+In this release, all available
-    lint warning categories is recommended.
+    lint warning categories are recommended.

 <a id="option-Xlint-custom">`-Xlint:`\[`-`\]*key*(`,`\[`-`\]*key*)\*</a>
 :   Enables and/or disables lint warning categories using the one or more of the keys described